Position: Organizing & Outreach Intern

 Conservation Colorado’s work to protect and advocate for the environment reflects the organization’s commitment to racial, social, and environmental justice.
 Engaging communities of color, among other key constituencies, for the environment is an organizational priority.
 Within the organization, we aim to create a workplace culture and policies and practices that demonstrate how we value equity and inclusion.

-- Superior communication skills, both on the phone and in person
+- Strong written and verbal communication skills, both on the phone and in person

-- Ability to multi-task and manage short- and long-term deadlines
+- Ability to multi-task and manage short-term and long-term deadlines

-- Working knowledge of Google Apps, Microsoft Office, and design programs and are a plus
+- Working knowledge of Google Apps, Microsoft Office and design programs are a plus

 Compensation and Benefits

-The Event Planning Intern will earn $11.10 per hour.
+The Organizing & Outreach Intern will earn $11.10 per hour.

-Additionally, letters of recommendation may also be provided upon request (and course credit when applicable).
-Intern will also gain direct experience working with seasoned and knowledgeable political and environmental professionals at one of Colorado’s leading conservation organizations.
+This intern will gain direct experience working with seasoned and knowledgeable organizing, advocacy, and political professionals at one of Colorado’s leading conservation organizations.
 In addition, Conservation Colorado is located in one of Denver’s premier multi-tenant nonprofit centers, The Alliance Center, so opportunities for shared learning and dialogue between nonprofits abound.
-The intern will have the opportunity to network at political and environmental events throughout the course of the internship.
+Intern will have the opportunity to network at political and environmental events throughout the course of the internship.
+Additionally, letters of recommendation will be available upon request.
 Opportunities for full-time employment at Conservation Colorado do occasionally occur and interns are eligible to apply.

 How to Apply

-Please fill out this short questionnaire and send a cover letter and resume to Grace Randazzo, Fundraising & Events Manager, with the subject line “Event Planning Intern” to firstname.lastname@example.org by June 14.
+Please fill out this short questionnaire and send a cover letter and resume to Beau Kiklis with the subject line “Organizing & Outreach Intern” to email@example.com by September 23, 2019.